 Student, Postdoctoral Fellow, and Resident Opportunities

-Associate Membership is open to students, postdoctoral fellows, and residents at a significantly reduced rate.
+Associate Membership is open to students, postdoctoral fellows, and residents for free.
 Associate members are eligible for junior membership on AMP committees and other career-advancing opportunities.

 The AMP Young Investigator Award recognizes student, postdoctoral fellow, or resident trainees who present outstanding basic or applied research in poster format at the AMP Annual Meeting.
 The mission of the award is to encourage junior investigators to ask important original questions, to design sound, controlled experiments with a clear rationale, and to present the results comprehensibly in a poster format.
 Trainees eligible for this award must be either Associate or Regular members of AMP.
 Three winners are selected annually to receive this prestigious award with stipend.
 AMP offers several Trainee Travel Award opportunities each year to facilitate trainee attendance at the AMP Annual Meeting.

 The Association realizes its commitment to the advancement of molecular medicine through its various education and training activities.
 AMP supports the development of new technologies in molecular biology to be used in laboratory medicine, including the diagnosis, treatment, and prognosis of genetic disorders, cancer, infectious diseases, transfusion medicine, identity and histocompatibility, and the utilization and applications of clinical informatics.
 AMP members participate in basic and translational research directed at broadening the understanding of gene/protein structure and function, disease processes, and molecular diagnostics.
-AMP’s mission to continually inform and educate its members of innovations in, and applications of, nucleic acid-based diagnostics is advanced through many venues, including its annual society meeting, peer-reviewed journal (The Journal of Molecular Diagnostics, co-owned with the American Society for Investigative Pathology), website (www.amp.org), members-only interactive online community (CHAMP-CHat AMP), inter-society collaborations, and webinars.
+AMP’s mission to continually inform and educate its members of innovations in, and applications of, nucleic acid-based diagnostics is advanced through many venues, including its annual society meeting, peer-reviewed journal (The Journal of Molecular Diagnostics, co-owned with the American Society for Investigative Pathology), website (www.amp.org), members-only interactive online community (CHAMP), inter-society collaborations, and AMP’s catalog of courses, webinars, and interactive education (https://educate.amp.org).
 Additionally, AMP sponsors a Companion Meeting in conjunction with the USCAP Annual Meeting, collaborates with other pathology and clinical organizations, provides a Molecular Genetic Pathology review course for trainees in Molecular Genetic Pathology and Clinical Molecular Genetics fellowship programs, and offers an annual Outreach Course for emerging molecular laboratory professionals and pathologists in the local community of the annual meeting.